 Subject to the specific investment restrictions established for each Sub-Fund under Appendix 1, each Sub-Fund may utilise financial techniques and instruments for investment purposes, hedging purposes and efficient portfolio management such as securities lending and borrowing transactions and repurchase and reverse repurchase transactions.
 Such portfolio strategies may include transactions in financial futures contracts and options thereon.
 The Sub-Funds may also engage in transactions in options, on bond and stock indices and on portfolios of indices.
-The Sub-Funds may seek to hedge their investments against currency fluctuations which are adverse to the respective currencies in which these Sub-Funds are denominated by utilising currency options, futures contracts and forward foreign exchange contracts.
-The Sub-Funds may sell interest rate futures contracts, write call options or purchase put options on interest rates or enter into swap agreements for the purpose of hedging against interest rate fluctuations.
+The Sub-Funds may seek to hedge their investments against currency fluctuations which are adverse to the respective currencies in which these Sub-Funds may sell interest rate futures contracts, write call options or purchase put options on interest rates or enter into swap agreements for the purpose of hedging against interest rate fluctuations.
 The Sub-Funds may hold such ancillary liquid assets as the Investment Manager or the Sub-Investment Manager, as the case may be considers appropriate.
 Each Sub-Fund may also engage in securities lending and enter into repurchase and reverse repurchase agreements in compliance with the applicable regulations and relevant mandate.